2015 AAA 400: Restart zone

 At the request of the drivers, on the Thursday before the race, NASCAR announced that the restart zone would be expanded from 70 ft to 140 ft.
-Denny Hamlin took to Twitter to say NASCAR made a great move "to double the restart zone" and that it would give the leader of the race "more of an opportunity to decide when to start the race."
-Joey Logano said he was "[g]lad to see @NASCAR expanding the restart zone" and that it was "what a lot of drivers were asking for."
+Drivers were pleased with this change.

 Chase-clinching scenarios

 The following scenarios were in play for this race.

 Regardless of another driver's finish

 Carl Edwards would clinch a spot in the Contender Round if he finished 32nd or better with no laps led, 33rd if he led a lap or 34th if he led the most laps.
 Joey Logano would clinch by finishing at least 31st or better, 32nd with a lap led or 33rd with most laps led.
 Jimmie Johnson would clinch if he finished 25th or better, 26th if he leads a lap or 27th if he leads the most laps.
 Ryan Newman would clinch if he finished 16th or better, 17th if he led a lap or 18th if he led the most laps.
 Kurt Busch would clinches if he finished 15th or better, 16th if he led a lap or 17th if he led the most laps.
 Brad Keselowski would clinch if he finished 14th or better, 15th if he led a lap or 16th if he led the most laps.
 Martin Truex Jr. would clinch if he finished 13th or better, 14th if he led a lap or 15th if he led the most laps.
 Jeff Gordon would clinch if he finished 10th or better, 11th if he led a lap or 12th if he led the most laps.